OpenSuSE Man Pages

 backupgid is used to restrict this special right to the users in a

 group which is specified by either a name or an id.
-These two mount
+Only users matching

 FILE AND DIRECTORY OWNERSHIP AND PERMISSIONS